aws-deadline/deadline-cloud-for-after-effects/README.md

 ### To install the submitter:

-1. Install the Deadline CLI and Deadline Cloud monitor by running the Deadline Cloud Submitter and Deadline Cloud monitor installers from the downloads section of the Deadline Cloud service in your AWS Console.
+**Prerequisites:**
+- Set up your Deadline Cloud monitor, farm, fleet, and queue details, following the documentation from [here for setup](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/monitor-onboarding.html) and
+- **If you're on Mac**, you will need to install Deadline CLI now manually by doing `pip install deadline` and `pip install "deadline[gui]"`.
+- Download the Deadline Cloud Monitor desktop application from the Downloads page on your AWS Deadline Cloud console and log into it, see documentation from here: https://docs.aws.amazon.com/deadline-cloud/latest/userguide/open-deadline-cloud-monitor.html
+- Install Adobe After Effects 24 or 25.

+**Submitter Installation Instructions**
 1. This submitter requires the ability to write files and send communication over the network in order to function properly.
    By default, After Effects scripts are not allowed to perform these actions.
 [Reference link](https://helpx.adobe.com/after-effects/using/scripts.html).
 To allow scripts to write files or send communication over a network, edit the following settings within After Effects: